 A Pap test is recommended for all women between the ages of 21 and 65 years old, and can be done in a doctor's office or clinic.

 Prior to enrolling in WHC, a woman must meet the following eligibility criteria:

 Exams and diagnostic tests are available from more than 400 qualified Idaho providers including district health departments, clinics, tribal health facilities, gynecologists, and family practice doctors following enrollment.

 Enrollment is simple.
 Dial 2-1-1 or contact a Women’s Health Check enrollment center

 for information, and to learn if you qualify.

 Women diagnosed with breast or cervical cancer through WHC may qualify for treatment through a special Medicaid program, if they are enrolled in WHC prior to a tissue diagnosis.

-Limited enrollment and services are available for uninsured women age 30+ who have symptoms suspicious of breast or cervical cancer, confirmed by a health care professional.
+Limited enrollment and services are available for uninsured women age 21+ who have symptoms suspicious of breast cancer, confirmed by a health care professional.

 The WHC program is administered throughout the state by local coordinators.
 For more information or to find a coordinator in your area visit the "Enroll in WHC" tab or call the Idaho CareLine at 2-1-1.

 How to Enroll in Women's Health Check